-The best sleep position during pregnancy is “SOS” (sleep on side).
-Even better is to sleep on your left side.
-Sleeping on your left side will increase the amount of blood and nutrients that reach the placenta and the baby.
+- Side sleeping: The best sleep position during pregnancy is “SOS” (sleep on side).
+Even better is to sleep on the left side.
+Sleeping on left side increases the amount of blood and nutrients that reach the placenta and the baby.
 It maximises the oxygen transfer to the baby and helps with fluid drainage for the mother-to-be, reducing swollen ankles.